AdobeDocs/platform-learn.en/help/bootcamp/uc/uc2/ex1.md

 ![Demo](./images/pv5.png)

 Fill out all the fields of the form.
+Use a real value for email address and phonenumber, as it will be used in later exercises for delivery of email and SMS.

 ![Demo](./images/pv7.png)

-Scroll down and clik **Register**.
+Scroll down and click **Register**.

 ![Demo](./images/pv8.png)